kamathanirudh/manim-studio-monorepo/README.md

 - **Text and Symbols**: Unicode mathematical symbols (π, θ, ∑, ∫, etc.)
 - **Transformations**: Scaling, rotation, translation, morphing
 - **Animations**: Fade in/out, creation, movement, color changes
+- **Timing & Control**: Fine-grained control over animation duration and easing (run_time, rate_func):
 - **Multi-Scene Sequences**: Combine multiple animations into one video

+### 🎯 Aim of this project
+- To empower educators, students, and content creators to easily generate mathematical and conceptual animations using natural language.
+- To simplify the process of creating Manim-based animations without needing in-depth programming knowledge.
+- To support the creation of high-quality, visually engaging educational content with minimal friction.

 ### 🎨 User Interface
 - **Modern Design**: Clean, responsive interface built with Next.js and Tailwind CSS